cheerfulstoic/step_wise/README.md

 `StepWise` will `rescue` from exceptions and `catch` any uncaught `throw`s so that they can be converted into stardard `{:error, _}` tuples (or consistently raised with `resolve!/2`).  `exit`s, however, are *not* caught on purpose because, as [this Elixir guide](https://elixir-lang.org/getting-started/try-catch-and-rescue.html#exits) says: "exit signals are an important part of the fault tolerant system provided by the Erlang VM..."

-# TODO TODO TODO

- * Ability to pass in options to signify telemetry metadata

 # Telemetry

 `StepWise` implements telemetry events so that actions such as logging, metrics, and tracing can be separated as a different concern to your code.
 There are three telemetry events: